ministryofjustice/hale-platform/opt/lua/README.md

 The cached *value* is the mode that decided the block (`enforce` / `monitor`), not a boolean.
 A mode flip mid-window therefore does not retroactively change cached entries — they keep behaving as their original mode said until the TTL expires.
-Use `/firewall/flush-cache` for an immediate cluster-wide reset.

 ### Why response-phase scoring runs in a timer